abobco/XNgine/lua/tests/README.md

 * `server.get_motion(i)` - cheap, easier way to get the most recent motion value for player i

 ## physics
+When a model is successfully loaded with `load_model()`, each of its meshes is checked for convexity.
+All convex meshes are stored internally as sets of planes(halfspaces), which can be used for separating axis collision tests.
+See [util/physics.lua](../util/physics.lua) for an implementation where stationary, rotating models act on sphere bodies.

 ```lua
 euler_to_quaternion(eulerAngles) --> quaternion { x, y, z, w }